Glancy Prongay & Murray LLP, a National Class Action Law Firm, Continues Investigation of James River Group Holdings, Ltd. (JRVR) on Behalf of Investors

-Glancy+Prongay+%26amp%3B+Murray+LLP (“GPM”), a national investor rights law firm, continues its investigation on behalf of James River Group Holdings, Ltd. (“James River” or the “Company”) (NASDAQ: JRVR) investors concerning the Company and its officers’ possible violations of the federal securities laws.
+LOS ANGELES, June 21, 2021 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”), a national investor rights law firm, continues its investigation on behalf of James River Group Holdings, Ltd. (“James River” or the “Company”) ( JRVR) investors concerning the Company and its officers’ possible violations of the federal securities laws.

 On October 8, 2019, after the market closed, James River disclosed that it had delivered a notice of early cancellation of all policies issued to its largest customer, Rasier LLC.